dukedhx/forge-rcdb.nodejs/README.md

 > What should I do if I get the error `Module build failed: Error: Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime (64)` when I tried to build the front end?

 Rebuild `node-ass` with the command `npm rebuild node-sass` and build to production again.

+> Error: ENOENT: no such file or directory, scandir 'F:\Projects\forge-rcdb\node_modules\node-sass\vendor'

+Run `node ./node_modules/node-sass/scripts/install.js`

+> Various errors when building modules with 'node-gyp' on Windows

+Install Python ^2.7 and the build tools with `npm install --global --production windows-build-tools`

 > Starting the application in production hangs at "Cleaning Dir"?